 Signature Title Date

-/S/ DANIEL T. ACCORDINO President (principal executive officer) August 25, 2004
+/s/ Daniel T. Accordino President (principal executive officer) June 22, 2004

-Daniel T. Accordino -
+Daniel T. Accordino

-/s/ Paul R. Flanders Vice President and Treasurer August 25, 2004
+/s/ Paul R. Flanders Vice President and Treasurer (principal financial officer and principal accounting officer) June 22, 2004

-Paul R. Flanders (principal financial officer and principal accounting officer)
+Paul R. Flanders oncer and principal accounting oncer)

-/s/ Alan Vituli Director August 25, 2004
+/s/ Alan Vituli Director June 22, 2004

 Alan Vituli

-By: /S/ PAUL R. FLANDERS

-Paul R. Flanders, as Attorney-in-Fact

-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Amendment No. 1 to this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Syracuse, State of New York, on August 25, 2004.
+Pursuant to the requirements of the Securities Act of 1933, the registrant has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of Syracuse, State of New York, on June 22, 2004.